 Coca Cola doesn’t really sell soft drinks: it sells licensing to other companies who then manufacture and distribute Coca Cola.

-Britain’s 35,000 corner shops offer more than cheap booze.
-Evri, a delivery company, now drops 180m parcels a year into shops, or 22.5% of all its deliveries.
-Customers of online-only banks, such as Monzo, can deposit cash wherever there is a PayPoint, a British payments company that works with corner shops.
-About 4 million households are on pre-payment gas and electricity meters, meaning they have to schlep to a shop whenever it runs out.
+Britain’s 35,000 corner shops offer more than cheap booze; Evri, a delivery company, now drops 180m parcels a year into shops, or 22.5% of all its deliveries; Customers of online-only banks, such as Monzo, can deposit cash wherever there is a PayPoint; And about 4 million households are on pre-payment gas and electricity meters, meaning they have to schlep to a shop whenever it runs out.

 Football clubs are morphing into media companies: they now make more from sponsorship and naming rights than matchday tickets.